Giving to Missouri 4-H

 - RMD on balance of $1,000,000 – $36,496.35

 It is wise to consult with your tax professionals if you are contemplating a charitable gift under the extended law.
-Please feel free to contact our office at 800-642-8041 or email@example.com with any questions you may have.
+Please feel free to contact our office or call 800-642-8041 with any questions you may have.

 This information is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited are for hypothetical purposes only and are subject to change.
 References to estate and income taxes include federal taxes only.
 State income/estate taxes or state law may impact your results.